Spartano/Dungeon-Crawler-CodeCamp/README.md

 ## Usage

-Get a react environment set up quickly with this boilerplate.
+Get a React and Redux environment set up quickly with this boilerplate.

 It includes all the modules you need.
 All you need to do is download the project, unzip it, run node and start building.
 First install everything then run the webpack dev server